Toody Cole: Career

 In the early 1970s, after having three children, the family headed for Alaska with the intention of homesteading, before settling near Whitehorse in the Canadian Yukon.
 Complications reentering Canada after a visit home from Christmas led them to settle permanently in Portland.
 During this time Mr. Cole continued his music career while he and Toody ventured into retail entrepreneurship.

 In 1978, Toody embarked on her bass-playing journey, co-founding the Rats alongside her husband.

 "Fred talked me into it, He was so sick of male bass players who were flaky as hell."

 Following intermittent performances with the band Western Front, they established the western-themed band, The Range Rats, in 1986, before ultimately forming Dead Moon in 1987.
 Dead Moon remained active until 2006 before disbanding, prompting Toody and her husband to form Pierced Arrows.
 Pierced Arrows was active until 2015, after which Fred and Toody Cole continued to perform as a duo until Fred's passing in 2017.

 In 2023 Toody started "Toody Cole and her Band" where she performs songs from her past bands.
 She performs with Christopher March (of Jenny Don't and the Spurs) and former Pierced Arrows bandmate, Kelly Halliburton, as backing musicians.
 In December 2024, Toody Cole and her Band performed in Seattle, Washington at the Tractor Tavern, with Is This Real? (featuring Matt Cameron of Pearl Jam) as the supporting act.

-Toody Cole and her Band also performed in Mexico City and has been announced as a headliner for a 2025 festival in Spain.
+In 2025, Toody Cole and her band performed in Mexico City, headlined the Funtastic Dracula festival in Spain, and toured Australia and New Zealand.